 Evelyn and Richard Hibbert were pioneer church planters among Turkish speakers in Bulgaria.
-They have been involved in discipling people from other cultures and training intercultural disciplers for more than thirty years.
-Richard is the director of the SMBC Centre for Cross-Cultural Mission.
+They were involved in discipling people from other cultures and training intercultural disciplers for more than thirty years.
+Richard was the director of the SMBC Centre for Cross-Cultural Mission (2007-2020).

 Table of Contents:

 Chapter 1: The Challenge of Leading Multicultural Teams